Cruncher is the pseudonym of an actuary working in London with experience in insurance, pensions and investments.

-But remember this higher yield has to pay a higher yield to compensate for the higher risk that the company will default and you won't get your money.
-Remember bondholders and other creditors will come higher in the payout order than you.
-Higher return is usually a trade-off for higher risk—which is OK as long as you understand the risks you are taking.
+But remember, this higher yield has to pay a higher yield to compensate for the higher risk that the company will default and you won't get your money.
+Remember, bondholders and other creditors will come higher in the payout order than you.
+A higher return is usually a trade-off for a higher risk—which is OK as long as you understand the risks you are taking.

 Because preference shares don't benefit from growth in dividends and capital value, more of the return has to be paid out in dividends from the beginning.
 That makes preference shares a better option than ordinary shares for investors who plan to take the income, for example, to live in on retirement.
 (See here for the difference between capital gains and income—the two ways you get a return on your investments.)

-It is possible that over time if the ordinary shares have very high dividend growth they will end up paying a higher dividend than the preference shares but that is not guaranteed and make take a very long time, in any case.
+It is possible that over time, if the ordinary shares have very high dividend growth, they will pay a higher dividend than the preference shares, but that is not guaranteed and take a very long time, in any case.